xander2508/Notes/5. Standard Information/AWS/Services/Storage/Databases/Amazon RDS.md

 Network ACLs and security groups help users dictate the flow of traffic.
 If you want to restrict the actions and resources others can access, you can use AWS Identity and Access Management (IAM) policies.

 All data, snapshots and backups are encrypted at rest

+## Amazon Aurora

+[Amazon Aurora](https://aws.amazon.com/rds/aurora/) is an enterprise-class relational database.
+It is compatible with MySQL and PostgreSQL relational databases.
+It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

+Amazon Aurora helps to reduce your database costs by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources remain reliable and available.

+Consider Amazon Aurora if your workloads require high availability.
+It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.